lucassel/pyinsults/README.md

 # pyinsults

-That's right, harness the power of ´Python´ to dynamically call your users really inapropriate names.
+That's right, harness the power of `Python` to dynamically call your users really inapropriate names.

 # Installation